-Depending on who you have chosen, for your Edmonton Realtor, the brokerage may have several in-house mortgage brokers or you can make an appointment with your current financial institution with a mortgage specialist.
+Depending on who you have chosen, for your Edmonton REALTOR®, the brokerage may have several in-house mortgage brokers to help you or you can make an appointment with your current financial institution with a mortgage specialist.

 A mortgage pre-approval is the mortgage underwriting approval process, which consists of gathering all necessary paperwork, prior to house shopping.
 This paperwork will consist of the last two years of your T4's or last 3 years if you are self-employed, most recent paystub, confirmation of downpayment and closing costs, all debts including support payments, charge card debts and vehicle payments, other income, and any other relevant documentation.

 Once all of the paperwork is gathered, it is sent to the underwriter who will review it, check your credit and take into consideration any other factors which will affect your debt ratios.

 REAL ESTATE TIP: When you have completed your pre-approval process, this does not guarantee you will be approved for your home.
 If anything changes or if a "surprises" arrives prior to possession of your new home, your financial institution can still pull your mortgage approval.

 If you are putting less than 20% down you will need to pay a CHMC Fee.
 This is an insurance fee for your financial institution and can be rolled into your mortgage.
 Rule of thumb.
 The higher your down payment, the lower the CHMC Fee.